Anshul1997/Handwriting-to-text-conversion-/README.md

 To run the code run the "main_code.py" file.

+Type the path of the image in line 6 in separate_lines.py file.

 "converted_file.txt" stores the converted text.

 "new_converted_file.txt" stores the natural language processed data from "converted_file.txt".